Mike Cannon-Brookes: Other activities

 Cannon-Brookes started Grok Ventures in 2016 as a family office.
 He is a major investor in green projects through his private investing vehicle.
 In October 2021, he pledged to donate and invest $1.5 billion on climate projects by 2030 to reinforce the COP26 goal of limiting global warming to 1.5 degrees above pre-industrial levels.
 He also formed a climate fund called Boundless Earth in 2022.

 Cannon-Brookes is an adjunct professor at the University of New South Wales' School of Computer Science and Engineering.
 He is also the chairman of Blackbird Ventures, a venture capital firm.

 In September 2020, it was revealed that Cannon-Brookes was among 35,000 Australians on a Chinese Government "Overseas Key Individuals Database" of prominent international individuals of interest for China.

-In March 2022, Cannon-Brookes and the billionaire Andrew Forrest invested in the Sun Cable project, to build a solar and battery farm 12,000 hectares (120 km^{2}) in size at Powell Creek, Northern Territory, and a power-cable to link it to Singapore (via Indonesia) leaving Australia at Murrumujuk beach.
+In March 2022, Cannon-Brookes and the billionaire Andrew Forrest invested in the Sun Cable project, to build a solar and battery farm 12,000 hectares (120 km^{2}) in size at Powell Creek, Northern Territory, and a power-cable to link it to Singapore (via Indonesia) by way of Australia at Murrumujuk beach.
 In January 2023, Sun Cable went into administration owing to disagreements between Cannon-Brookes and Forrest, and in May 2023, Grok Ventures outbid Forrest and others to buy the liquidated company.

-In 2022, Cannon-Brookes became the largest shareholder of the Australian publicly listed energy company AGL, Australia's largest greenhouse gas emitter, in a move to force the company to de-carbonise more quickly.
+In 2022, Cannon-Brookes became the largest shareholder of the Australian publicly listed energy company AGL, Australia's largest greenhouse gas emitter, in a move to force the company to decarbonise more quickly.

+Cannon-Brookes also appears in the directory of Peter Thiel's Dialog organization.